SavoBit/tabularasa/README-gke.md

 Follow these steps to deploy the infrastructure that will hold the Aporeto Control Plane on GKE.

+## Requirements

+You will need:

+* a GCS bucket where to store the terraform states
+* the path of your cloud provider's service account
+* The name of your cloud provider's project

 ## Steps

 1. Copy the [terraform template for GKE](gke.template.tf) into a file named `main.tf`